MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Update-MgGroupSetting.md

 ```

 ### -Values
-Collection of name value pairs.
-Must contain and set all the settings defined in the template.
+Collection of name-value pairs corresponding to the name and defaultValue properties in the referenced directorySettingTemplates object.
 To construct, please use Get-Help -Online and see NOTES section for VALUES properties and create a hash table.

 ```yaml